 The Golden Ratio enters the picture at this point.

-Now not only is this type of pattern found in nature, but there is also another type of pattern that is found in nature that is called the Fibonacci spiral.
+Now not only is this type of pattern found in nature, but there is also another type of pattern that is found in nature: the Fibonacci spiral.
 It is also called the Golden spiral pattern.
 You can form a perfect spiral by adding a circular arc in each square.

-This spiral may look very familiar to you as you have seen many shapes like this—for example, the shape of the galaxy and the shape of seashells.
+This spiral may look very familiar to you as you have seen many shapes like this—for example, the galaxy's shape and the seashells' shape.

 Here is one more representation that includes circles.